openl2m/openl2m/README.md

 ![OpenL2M](docs/_static/openl2m_logo.png "OpenL2M logo")

-__OpenL2M, Open Layer 2 Management__, is an open source switch management application designed to provide a consistent web interface for Layer 2 device management, independent of the underlying switch vendor.
+__OpenL2M, Open Layer 2 Management__, is an open source switch management application designed to allow users with minimal training to perform a set of basic configuration changes on network switches.
+It does so by providing a consistent web interface for Layer 2 device management, independent of the underlying switch vendor.

 __What's New:__
 v2 implements a new plug-in API that will allow for easy add-on drivers.